hopsoft/apex-doc/readme.md

 ![APEX_APPLICATION_GLOBAL.VC_ARR2 definition](https://img.skitch.com/20120501-fa5uij4ena2954927gjns752p5.png)

-If you have a question about where a type is defined you can simply run a query similar to this.
+You can easily discover where a datatype is defined with a query similar to the one below.

 ```
 select * from all_source where text like '%type vc_arr2%'